dills122/schematics-demo/README.md

 ### Zendesk

-To generate new zendesk data, use this command
+To generate new Zendesk data, you can bootstrap a fresh bundle with:

 ```bash
 npx @zendesk/zcli apps:new